techgirlgeek/local_dev/README.md

       2.  git clone git@bitbucket.org:hdscode/local_dev.git
   5. vagrant up { site to build }
       1.  example: vagrant up oncampus.dev
   6. If it gets stuck while on step "Check out Repo to the specified location."
+      1. To test if it is stuck, do the following:
+        1. Open a new terminal window
+        2. Change directory to where you cloned the repo: ~/Sites/local_dev
+        3.  vagrant ssh { site }
+        4. Change directory to the site on vagrant: cd /var/www/web/site
+        5. List the contents of that directory (ls).
+If you see public, it's still working on it.
-Do the following:
+      2. If you don't see public, do the following:
         1. Ctrl-C
         2.  vagrant provision { site working on }
         3.  example: vagrant provision housing.dev
   6. Sit back, relax, and watch the magic happens.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site}`.